kodadot/uniquery/README.md

 ### ✔️  Missing functions

 - collectionStatListById - returns collection metrics by id
-- eventListByCollectionId - returns events for NFTs by collection id
-- eventListByCollectionIdAndInteraction - returns events for NFTs by collection id and interaction
 - lastNftIdbyCollectionId - returns last token id for collection by id

 ## Development 💻